MCAT Biology : Other Respiratory Physiology

 The individual's blood pH level will decrease (become more acidic).
 The increase in COwill cause the carbonic anhydrase reaction to shift to the right, increasing the concentration of protons (H+) in the blood.
 The individual can raise their pH level back to normal by breathing out all of the excess CO2.
 This accounts, in part, for increased respiration rates during exercise (along with the increased demand for oxygen).

-Example Question #3 : Other Respiratory Physiology
+Example Question #23 : Circulatory And Respiratory Systems

 Which of the following is a physiological consequence of breathing air with a slightly increased partial pressure of carbon dioxide?